Discover how the X12 EDI compatibility standard for documents can improve communication within your organization.

-X12 refers to business documents, such as invoices or purchase orders, as "transaction sets."
+X12 refers to business documents, such as invoices or purchase orders, as “transaction sets.”
 There are more than 300 defined transaction sets spanning five functional subsets, including finance, insurance, and supply chain transactions.
+X12 is the most common EDI standard in the U.S., and its standards optimize data flow for business transactions.
 These transaction sets provide a framework for businesses to exchange information on common ground.

 The X12 format covers many familiar tasks and features several industry-specific subsets to ensure businesses comply with relevant rules and regulations while transferring documents, such as HIPAA for health care providers.